LattePandaTeam/Docs/docs/content/mu_edition/hsio_multiplexing.md

 To modify the clock-to-lane mapping, customized BIOS firmware is required.
 It cannot be changed via the BIOS setup menu.

-Use the default BIOS firmware, but altering this pairing on your carrier board (e.g., routing REFCLK 0 to a device on HSIO 8) will prevent the PCIe device from receiving the correct clock signal, causing enumeration failure.
+Use the default BIOS firmware, but altering this pairing on your carrier board will prevent the PCIe device from receiving the correct clock signal, causing enumeration failure.

->Here is why:
+>💡 **Example:** Let's assume that on your carrier board, REFCLK0 was routed to the PCIe device on HSIO8 and the default BIOS firmware was used.
 >
 >- According to the table above, REFCLK 2 and HSIO 8 are bound together by default BIOS firmware.
 This means that when the system detects a PCIe device on HSIO 8, it automatically enables the clock output via REFCLK 2.
 >- However, in this hardware design, the device on HSIO 8 is physically connected to receive its clock from REFCLK 0.
 Since the system logic expects HSIO 8 to act in tandem with REFCLK 2, it does not activate the output for REFCLK 0.
 Consequently, the PCIe device receives no clock signal (as REFCLK 0 remains silent) and fails to enumerate.